 Article by Craig Hamilton-Parker.

-In the same way that a tasseographer will look for shapes in tea leaves to give a reading we can use clouds for divination.
+In the same way that a tasseographer will look for shapes in tea leaves to give a reading, we can use clouds for divination.
 This cloud looks to me like the mythical Greek god Pegasus.
-If we were interpreting this as a reading for a person we may understand Pegasus to meaning that they may be rising above a problem or escaping from something that worries them.
-Or we may feel that it represents their desire to achieve something great – in the myth the hero Bellerophon tried to use Pegasus to fly to Mount Olympus so it may represent an Olympian endeavour of some kind in the person’s life.
+If we were interpreting this as a reading for a person we may understand Pegasus to mean that they may be rising above a problem or escaping from something that worries them.
+Or we may feel that it represents their desire to achieve something great – in the myth, the hero Bellerophon tried to use Pegasus to fly to Mount Olympus so it may represent an Olympian endeavor of some kind in the person’s life.
 The interpretation will be influenced by your intuitive and clairvoyant feelings.

 This strange cloud formation is sometimes seen over desert areas and in this case is caught by the setting sun in such a way as to make it look like a flying saucer.
-The psychologist Carl Jung believed that modern man wants to see flying saucers because he yearns for the wholeness of the inner self symbolised by the shape of a circle.
-In the East they use symmetrical designs – called mandalas – as a meditation aid to help establish inner equilibrium.
-When giving a reading for someone using the clouds circles will symbolise wholeness and completion.
+The psychologist Carl Jung believed that modern man wants to see flying saucers because he yearns for the wholeness of the inner self symbolized by the shape of a circle.
+In the East, they use symmetrical designs – called mandalas – as a meditation aid to help establish inner equilibrium.
+When giving a reading for someone using the clouds circles will symbolize wholeness and completion.

 GRIM REAPER CLOUD

 Anyone who has interpreted the Tarot cards will know how careful you have to be when death images are revealed in the cards.
 Similarly, with cloud reading death images are symbols and not necessarily portents of real death.
 We usually interpret death images as the death of the old so that the new can emerge.
 At New Year we have the symbol of Old Father Time who, just like the grim reader, carries a scythe.
 The past year is cut down so that the new one can begin.
 Death images, therefore, can be very positive symbols in a cloud reading.